hoangnm/react-native-week-view/README.md

 }
 ```
 ## Locales customization
-There's a `addLocale` function to add customized locale for component.
-This component depends on `momentjs`, we can refer to https://momentjs.com/docs/#/customization/ for more information.
+There's a `addLocale` function to add customized locale for the component.
+The component depends on `momentjs`, you can refer to https://momentjs.com/docs/#/customization/ for more information.

 Example:
 ```